top of page

 “It may turn out that life is every bit as ubiquitous in the universe as it is on Earth, but it may also turn out that we are utterly alone.”

-Ever since I was 5 years old, it has scarcely occurred to me that we might be alone in the Universe.
-We live in a Universe made up of billions of galaxies, each housing billions of stars.
-It is ludicrous to think that ‘life’ has occurred just on one insignificant rock in one insignificant solar system in one unremarkable galaxy.
+Since I was 5 years old, it has scarcely occurred to me that we might be alone in the Universe.
+We live in a cosmos made up of billions of galaxies, each housing billions of stars.
+It is ludicrous to think that ‘life’ has occurred only on one rock in one solar system in one galaxy.

-When my children were still young, we’d spend hours speculating on which moons of which outer planets were most likely to harbor life…and what that life might look like in each case.
+When my children were young, we’d spend hours speculating on which moons of which outer planets were most likely to harbor life…and what that life might look like.
 And Mars?
-Of course, we’ll find life there; the only question is whether that life will be extant.
+Of course, we’ll find life there; the only question is whether that life will be extant…or extinct.

 From childhood through middle age, my belief in the existence of extraterrestrial life marked me as a bit of a kook.
 But over the last 15 years, the rapid discovery of ‘exo-earths’ and the apparent ubiquity of precursor organic compounds has moved public opinion sharply in my direction.
 Except I’m not there anymore.
 I’ve moved on.
 Here’s why:

-All life on Earth is a product of the DNA molecule, but that strange double helix appeared only once in Earth’s four billion years history, and that was 3.5 billion years ago.
+All life on Earth is a product of DNA, but that strange double helix appeared only once in Earth’s 4-billion-year history, and that was about 3.5 billion years ago.
 Every single life form on Earth today, every species, every cell is descended from that one DNA molecule.
-Incredible!

-1. It took a mere ½ billion years for the first primitive DNA molecule to synthesize; in the 3.5 billion years since that primordial life event, not a single DNA molecule has formed independently anywhere on Earth.
+Incredible…but so what?
+Well, it took a mere ½ billion years for the first primitive DNA molecule to synthesize; in the 3.5 billion years since, not a single self-replicating molecule has formed independently anywhere on Earth.
 Why not?
+If the progression from organic compounds to self-replicating molecules is semi-automatic, why did it happen here only once?

 Our study of terrestrial life forms has shown one thing above all else – life is resilient!
 You can’t kill it, no matter how hard you try.
 Of course, you can easily kill a single organism with a tug on a trigger.
 But life itself?
 No way!

 Consider the evidence.
-A single DNA molecule is responsible for the 2 million or so ‘known species’ in Earth’s biosphere.
+A single DNA molecule is responsible for the 2 million ‘known species’ in Earth’s biosphere.
 (The total number of species may be as many as 10 million.)
-Even more significantly, life survives virtually everywhere on Earth.
-It thrives in the Arctic and in the Tropics.
-It flourishes in water and on land, miles below the oceans’ surface…and miles above.
+Even more significantly, life thrives virtually everywhere on Earth: arctic, tropic, water, land.

 Living organisms can breathe oxygen…or carbon dioxide…or methane.
-Some organisms, like the Water Bear, can apparently survive for extended periods of time (e.g., in outer space) without access to any breathable gas.
+Some organisms, like the Water Bear, can apparently survive for long periods without access to any breathable gas.
 Freeze an organism for centuries and, under the right conditions, you may be able to revive it.
+Life – you just can’t kill it!
+So if life had emerged more than once on Earth, all forms would likely have survived…at least long enough to leave fossil records.
+So where are they?

-The Martian climate, atmosphere, and geology are not particularly hospitable to Earth-like life, but there is no doubt in my mind that terrestrial life forms, once introduced onto Mars, whether naturally or artificially, would survive.
-Should we not have found evidence of these living organisms by now…if they had ever been there?
+The Martian climate is not particularly hospitable to Earth-like life but, given their track record, there is no doubt in my mind that terrestrial life forms, once introduced onto Mars, would quickly adapt and survive indefinitely.

-We’re actively searching (SETI); we’re broadcasting our EM messages into space, but no one is returning our calls.
-And apparently, nobody is trying to get in touch with us on their own.
+Beyond Mars, we’re actively searching the rest of the Universe; we’re broadcasting our EM messages into space…but no one is returning our calls.
+And apparently, nobody is trying to get in touch with us either.
+We have searched in the most likely spots: the Martian soil and the EM spectrum, and found nothing.

-This argument is persuasive, but entirely fallacious!
-Suppose I pick a card out of an unknown deck and the card I pick happens to be red.
-I might be tempted to assume that all cards in the deck are red, and they may be.
-Or maybe half are red.
+Suppose I pick a card out of some deck and the card I pick happens to be red.
+I might be tempted to assume that all the cards in the deck are red, and they very well may be.
+But maybe half are red.
 Or maybe none of the remaining cards is red.
 Perhaps every card in the deck is a different color.
-We just don’t know!

 Keep the conversation going!